Ways to take a Hunter Education class

-- Adults ages 18 and over can take hunter education online and receive their hunter education certification.
+- Adults ages 18 and over can take hunter education online.

 - Field day is not required.

 - Select an online course below.
-At the completion of the course the customer will receive a temporary certificate with a valid Hunter Education certificate number.
-A permanent card will be mailed out.
+After completing the course you’ll receive a valid temporary certificate with a valid Hunter Education certificate number.
+You’ll get a permanent card in the mail within 60 days of completion.

 - ODFW chose Today's Hunter in Oregon for its classroom hunting safety course